-We are pleased to report that the Marshall & Polk Rural Water System met all state and federal drinking water standards in 2018.
-The Safe Drinking Water Act (SDWA) was originally implemented in 1974 and amended in 1986 and 1996.
-The SDWA authorizes the United States Environmental Protection Agency (US EPA) to set standards protecting drinking water from naturally occurring contaminants as well as man-made contamination.
-In our state of Minnesota, the Department of Health enforces the SDWA on behalf of the US EPA.
-There are no regulations on private wells that serve less than 25 individuals.
-Standards are set by the population and time the public consumes water from a source.
-A part of the amended SDWA in 1996 required that an annual Consumer Confidence Report be made available to all consumers of public water supplies.
+The Marshall & Polk Rural Water System met all state and federal drinking water standards in 2019, keeping us in compliance with the Safe Drinking Water Act (SDWA).
+The SDWA was originally implemented in 1974 and has been amended in 1986 and 1996.
+It authorizes the United States Environmental Protection Agency (USEPA) as the primary governmental agency to set standards protecting drinking water.
+These standards cover natural as well as man-made contaminates.
+In Minnesota, the States Department of Health is the agency that enforces the SDWA on behalf of the USEPA.